peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static string InputToString(
         this PeterO.Text.ICharacterInput reader);

-Reads Unicode characters from a character input and converts them to a ext string.
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterInput and can be called as ollows:  `reader.InputToString()` .
+Reads Unicode characters from a character input and converts them to a ext string.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterInput and can be called as ollows: `
+          reader.InputToString()
+        ` .
 If the object's class already has a InputToString method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>